-That’s what Lord Coe said he thought, when in Prague 1977, as he was approaching the finish line, an East German athlete overtook him and super competitor Ovett to win out of nowhere.
+That’s what Lord Coe thought in Prague 1977 as he was approaching the finish line.
+An East German athlete was overtaking both him and super competitor Ovett to win out of nowhere.
 Coe got a bronze.

 “You know that your competitors are going along smoothly, and then suddenly a new boy comes and overtakes you.”

 That’s one for all of us to remember in business.

 Lord Sebastian Coe is a prolific world record setter, one of the UK’s greatest runners, chairman of London 2012, president of the IAAF at the time he spoke.

 He’s best known in the UK as head of the organising committee for the London 2012 Olympics and a celebrated track and field athlete.
 He won four Olympic medals, including the 1500 metres gold medal at the Olympic Games in 1980 and 1984.
 He was also an MP from 1992-1997.

 His ability to manage the huge event that is the Olympics is a world away from the projects I lead, but he’s still another of my inspirational figures – I was fortunate to listen and meet him in Birmingham.

 Here are some of the gold nuggets I got from Lord Coe.

 When he was targeting his golds in the late 1970s, he knew he had to try something different – especially if he was to compete with the East Germans.